-Problem Possible Causes What To Do Control panel on microwave oven You forgot to press the START pad. • Press the START pad. will not operate Door not securely closed.
+Problem Possible Causes What To Do Control panel on microwave oven You forgot to press the START/PAUSE pad. • Press the START/PAUSE pad. will not operate Door not securely closed.
 Make sure the microwave oven door is closed.
-Another function was pressed.
-Press the CLEAR/OFF pad twice to cancel it and begin again.
+Another function was pressed. • Press the CLEAR/OFF pad twice to cancel it and begin again.
 The CLEAR/OFF pad was pressed accidentally. • Begin again.
 Oven controls improperly set.
 While using Time Defrost, numbers not entered after pressing the AUTO DEFROST pad.
 "SENSOR ERROR" appears in the microwave oven display During a sensor function the microwave oven door was opened too soon. • The microwave oven door should not be opened before the time begins to count down in the display.
 Microwave oven light does not work Light bulb is loose or defective. • Call for service.
-Foods overcooked or undercooked in the microwave oven Varying density and amount of foods being cooked. • Varying density and amount sometimes require more cooking time.
-Food not turned or stirred as called for in the recipe. • Turn or stir food and begin again.
-Too many dishes in the oven at the same time.
-Do not overload your microwave oven.
-Food not thoroughly defrosted. • See the Using the microwave sensor controls section.
+Foods overcooked or undercooked in the Varying density and amount of foods being cooked.
+Varying density and amount sometimes require more cooking time. microwave oven Food not turned or stirred as called for in the recipe. • Turn or stir food and begin again.
+Too many dishes in the oven at the same time. • Do not overload your microwave oven.
+Food not thoroughly defrosted. • See the Using the microwave sensor features section.
 Improper cookware or coverings being used.
 See the Microwave safe cookware section of the Important Safety Instructions section.
-Humidity or moisture in the oven will lessen the Sensor cooking time.
+Humidity or moisture in the oven will lessen the sensor cooking time.
 Make sure the inside of the oven and the outside of the containers are dry.
-Food not allowed to stand. • Some standing time is recommended for certain vegetables cooked with the Sensor Controls.
-Clock and timer do not work or display goes blank A fuse in your home may be blown or the circuit breaker tripped. • Replace the fuse or reset the circuit breaker.
-Controls improperly set. • See the Using the clock and lower oven timer section for the lower oven clock. • See the Display On/Off section for the microwave oven clock.
-The clock is in the black-out mode. • See the Special features of your lower oven control section for the lower oven clock. • See the Display On/Off section for the microwave oven clock.
+Food not allowed to stand.
+Some standing time is recommended for certain vegetables cooked with the Sensor Controls.